-We have audited the consolidated financial statements of myAgro Farms and Subsidiaries, which comprise the consolidated statement of financial position as of June 30, 2021 and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of myAgro Farms and Subsidiaries, which comprise the consolidated statement of financial position as of December 31, 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the period from July 1, 2021 to December 31, 2021, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of myAgro Farms and Subsidiaries as of June 30, 2021, and the changes in its net assets and its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of myAgro Farms and Subsidiaries as of December 31, 2021, and the changes in its net assets and its cash flows for the period from July 1, 2021 to December 31, 2021, in accordance with accounting principles generally accepted in the United States of America.